rnwolf/mkdocs-blog-offline-main/docs/resources/agile.md

 ---

 *This collection continues to evolve as Agile practices mature and new challenges emerge.
-Last updated: July 2025*
+Last updated: Sept 2025*